Handling CCPA Deletion vs Opt-Out Requests in DSR Pipelines

 )

-for intent in validated.intents
+for intent in self.intents

 ]